solaranamnesis/walter-flight/meteorites-and-origin-life/full-text-english.md

 much more soluble in ether.
 Dr. Lawrence Smith, who has

-— recently examined the Alais meteorite, arrives at the same results
+--- recently examined the Alais meteorite, arrives at the same results

 as Roscoe; and also that the carbonaceous ingredient of this meteorite resembles in all its physical characters those of a sub- stance which he obtained from the graphite of the Sevier- County meteoric iron, to which I shall presently refer.
 1838.
-October 13th, 9 a.m.—At the hour mentioned a>
+October 13th, 9 a.m.---At the hour mentioned a>
 great number of large stones fell over a considerable area at